klauseduard/under-over-models/chapters/03-organizational-models.md

 coordination costs of unnecessary complexity.

 Cybernetics offers particularly valuable guidance for organizations navigating this transition.
-The principle of requisite variety provides a scientific foundation for determining appropriate organizational complexity—not based on abstract ideals of simplicity or comprehensiveness, but on matching internal regulatory capacity to environmental demands.
-As organizations integrate AI systems, they gain powerful new capabilities for environmental sensing, information processing, and response generation.
+The principle of requisite variety provides a theoretical foundation for determining appropriate organizational complexity—not based on abstract ideals of simplicity or comprehensiveness, but on matching internal regulatory capacity to environmental demands.
+As organizations integrate AI systems, they may gain enhanced capabilities for environmental sensing, information processing, and response generation.
 Cybernetic principles suggest that this enhanced regulatory capacity should be balanced with adaptive governance mechanisms that provide sufficient guidance without unnecessary constraints.
-By establishing clear feedback loops, defining appropriate homeostatic boundaries, and consciously designing multi-level control systems, organizations can develop the minimally sufficient complexity needed to leverage AI capabilities while maintaining coherence, adaptability, and human agency.
-This cybernetic approach to organizational design represents not just an engineering challenge but a fundamental reimagining of how human and artificial intelligence can combine to create systems with emergent capabilities greater than either could achieve alone.

-While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need concrete frameworks to guide implementation.
-The following section explores emerging practical approaches that translate these concepts into actionable organizational models that balance appropriate complexity with adaptability.
+While these theoretical principles provide valuable foundations for understanding AI-augmented organizational design, organizations also need frameworks for implementation testing.
+The following section explores emerging theoretical approaches that could translate these concepts into research-based organizational models that balance appropriate complexity with adaptability.

-### 3.6.4 Practical Frameworks for AI-Augmented Organizations
+### 3.6.4 Theoretical Frameworks for AI-Augmented Organizations

-While the field of AI-augmented organizational design is still emerging, several practical frameworks are beginning to take shape that apply the theoretical concepts discussed throughout this chapter.
-These frameworks provide concrete approaches for implementing balanced organizational models that neither underfit nor overfit the opportunities and challenges presented by AI integration.
+While the field of AI-augmented organizational design remains nascent, several theoretical frameworks are beginning to emerge that apply the concepts discussed throughout this chapter.
+These frameworks offer potential approaches for implementing balanced organizational models that neither underfit nor overfit the opportunities and challenges presented by AI integration.

 #### Cognitive Load Distribution Framework

-Building directly on Team Topologies principles, this emerging framework helps organizations intentionally distribute cognitive workload between humans and AI systems:
+Building directly on Team Topologies principles (Skelton and Pais, 2019), this emerging theoretical framework could help organizations intentionally distribute cognitive workload between humans and AI systems:

+**Theoretical Foundation:**
+This framework extends the cognitive load management principles from Team Topologies into human-AI collaborative contexts, drawing on both organizational design theory and cognitive science research on human-computer interaction.

+**Key Principles:**
 1. **Cognitive Task Analysis**: Systematically categorize work based on:
    - Tasks requiring human judgment, creativity, and emotional intelligence
    - Tasks benefiting from AI pattern recognition and large-scale data processing